 The Real Uganda offers 2 – 12 week locally-led communty-based volunteer programs.

-As of March 20, 2020 our President, Yoweri Kaguta Museveni, has closed all schools and religious services, and banned public and cultural gatherings for at least 30 days.
-Mass weddings and funerals have also been disallowed.
+On March 20, 2020 our President, Yoweri Kaguta Museveni, closed all schools and religious services, and banned public and cultural gatherings.
+Mass weddings and funerals were disallowed.

-As of March 22, 2020 Uganda’s airport and all land borders are closed to passenger travel.
+On March 22, 2020 Uganda’s airport and all land borders were closed to passenger travel.

-As of March 25, 2020 all public transportation, including buses, taxis, trains, and boda bodas are prohibited.
-Further, only food items are to be sold in the markets.
-This is meant to aid in social distancing, which our president has re-named “anti-social distancing”.
+On March 25, 2020 all public transportation, including buses, taxis, trains, and boda bodas, was halted.
+Further, only food items were allowed to be sold in the markets.
+This was meant to aid in social distancing, which our president re-named “anti-social distancing”.

-As of March 30, 2020 all private passenger travel is banned.
-Only government, army, police and other essential personnel are allowed to use private vehicles.
-Regular Ugandans can walk or cycle to the market and or pharmacies.
-Permission to use private vehicles for emergencies (child birth, medical emergencies) must be individually sought through District governments.
-This is meant to stop people from illegally offering their private vehicles as public transport and to stop all upcountry travel (and possible viral spread).
+On March 30, 2020 all private passenger travel was banned.
+Only government, army, police and other essential personnel were allowed to use private vehicles.
+Regular Ugandans walked or cycled to the market and or pharmacies.
+Permission to use private vehicles for emergencies (child birth, medical emergencies) was individually sought through District governments.
+This was meant to stop people from illegally offering their private vehicles as public transport and to stop all upcountry travel (and possible viral spread).

-As of April 1, 2020 all shops except those selling food and medicine are closed.
-Factories remain open if employers provide camp-style accommodation for their employees.
-Market vendors can continue if they agree to sleep at work.
-There is to be no movement or mixing of people.
+On April 1, 2020 all shops except those selling food and medicine were closed.
+Factories remained open if employers provided camp-style accommodation for their employees.
+Market vendors continued if they agreed to sleep at work.
+There was to be no movement or mixing of people.

-As of April 1, 2020 Uganda is under a 7pm to 6:30am curfew.
+On April 1, 2020 Uganda was placed under a 7pm to 6:30am curfew.
 No movement of people.
-Cargo and essential workers are exempt from this.
+Cargo and essential workers were exempt from this.

-As of April 8, 2020 boda boda and bicycle riders are banned from operating after 2pm.
+On April 8, 2020 boda boda and bicycle riders were banned from operating after 2pm.

-As of May 5, 2020 boda boda and bicycle riders are allowed to operate until 5pm.
-Some business closures have been eased, such as insurance companies and auto garages.
+On May 5, 2020 boda boda and bicycle riders were allowed to operate until 5pm.
+Some business closures were eased, such as insurance companies and auto garages.

-As of May 26, 2020 private passenger vehicles are allowed to move with no more than 3 people inside.
-All passengers must wear face masks.
-The 7pm curfew remains in effect.
+On May 26, 2020 private passenger vehicles were allowed to move with no more than 3 people inside.
+All passengers were to wear face masks.
+The 7pm curfew remained in effect.

-As of June 4, 2020 public passenger vehicles (buses and taxis) are allowed to move with half capacity.
-All passengers must sanitize hands before entering and wear a face mask throughout their journey.
+On June 4, 2020 public passenger vehicles (buses and taxis) were allowed to move with half capacity.
+All passengers to sanitize hands before entering and wear a face mask throughout their journey.

-As of June 22, 2020 private vehicles may carry up to 4 people, including the driver.
-All other directives remain unchanged until further notice.
+On June 22, 2020 private vehicles were allowed to carry up to 4 people, including the driver.

-As of June 24, 2020 repatriation flights for diaspora Ugandans are landing at Entebbe International Airport.
-Ugandans living in Sudan, Southern Africa, Afghanistan, United States are among the first to land.
-They shall undergo 2 weeks of mandatory institutional quarantine before being allowed to re-enter society.
+On June 24, 2020 repatriation flights for diaspora Ugandans began landing at Entebbe International Airport.
+Ugandans living in Sudan, Southern Africa, Afghanistan, United States were among the first to land.
+They underwent 2 weeks of mandatory institutional quarantine before being allowed to re-enter society.

-This page is being updated weekly – It is up to date as of July 1, 2020.
+This page is being updated periodically – It is up to date as of September 30, 2020.

 For timely updates on what’s happening in Uganda regarding the pandemic, please follow our Ministry of Health on twitter: @MinofHealthUG.
 Why not follow me too? @therealuganda.